 Rachel is the creator of webseries with sympathy, an absurdist set of improvisations that follow the trials and tribulations of an heiress to a greeting card empire in the digital age.
 You can view the series on the project website It’s Rachel O’Neill Calling.
 You can view a selection of her experimental art films on her YouTube channel.

 ‘…The balance between the matter-of-fact tone, the surreal situation and the yearning for human contact is stunning … O’Neill’s tongue sings, her eye is objective, her heart compassionate.’ – NZ Listener

 Rachel is a member of All the Cunning Stunts (AtCS) with fellow artists Liz Allan, Clare Noonan, and Marnie Slater.
 AtCS work in New Zealand and Europe.
-Their work is inspired by the contemporary politics of representation and the group actively focus on queer representation, identity politics and the dynamics of individual and collective public and private life.
+Their work engages with queer representation and identity practices.

 POETRY / FICTION / NONFICTION

 Rachel’s poetry, fiction and non-fiction have been widely published in New Zealand.
 Her critical art writing has addressed works by artists such as Mata Aho Collective, Nathan Pohio, Raewyn Martyn, Erica van Zon, Glen Hayward, Tiong Ang, Eve Armstrong, Susie Pratt, Lee Kit, and Vivien Lynn.
 O’Neill has written reviews and features for Radio New Zealand, Art New Zealand, The Pantograph Punch, Kava Club, The Sapling, ArtZone, and Metro.